trevordmiller/device-setup/README.md

 # Desktop (macOS)

 ## Dependencies

 0. GitHub SSH key
 0. Google Drive install
 0. Clone this repo into the `~/Google\ Drive/` directory

 ## Automatic

 0. Run the bootstrap script (`. ~/Google\ Drive/settings/bootstrap.sh`)

 ## Manual

-_Most things are automatically set up - these are the few outstanding manual items_
+_Most things are automatically set up with the bootstrap script - these are the few outstanding manual items_

 0. Todoist install (Mac Store Only)
 0. Account system logins (iCloud, Facebook, Twitter)
 0. "Text Message Forwarding" (on)